-These are the products for Amazon Alexa that you can buy
+These are the best devices for Amazon Alexa that you can buy

 - Family profiles and system reports

-- eero Secure benefits
+- Eero Secure benefits

 Cons:

-The eero Whole Home Mesh Wi-Fi system gives you great coverage, great security, and great monitoring tools.

-Best Amazon Alexa Smartwatch: Wyze Band
+Best Amazon Alexa smartwatch: Wyze Band

-Smartwatches are all the rage these days, what with the popularity of devices like the Apple Watch, Samsung's great Galaxy watches, and fitness-focused products like Fitbits and Garmins.
-Yet not everyone wants, or can afford, a big, fancy smartwatch.
+Talking about the best Android smartwatches seems to be all the rage these days, with the popularity of devices like the Apple Watch, Samsung's fantastic Galaxy watches, and fitness-focused products like Fitbits and Garmins.
+Yet not everyone wants or can afford a big, fancy smartwatch; some prefer something lighter, like one of the best fitness trackers.
 For those folks, there is the Wyze Band.

-Wyze is a relatively young company that has made a name for itself by producing insanely cheap yet amazingly good smart home devices.
+Wyze is a relatively young company that produces insanely cheap yet excellent smart home devices.
 Its Wyze Cam, Cam Pan, and Cam Outdoor are three of our absolute favorites and top several of our smart device roundups, and the company's smart bulb is one of the best you can buy for the price.

-It was initially a bit of a shock with Wyze dropped this smart fitness band on us, but what a great surprise it turned out to be!
-For less than $30, you get a very comfortable and stylish wearable that has a full color, customizable AMOLED display.
-There is an app on the device that lets you control your other Wyze smart home gadgets with a tap of the wrist, and you can also summon Alexa for information and to perform tasks, just as you would from an Echo device or other more expensive wearables like the Fitbit Versa 2.
+It was initially a bit of a shock that Wyze dropped this smart fitness band on us, but what a great surprise it turned out to be!
+For less than $35, you get a very comfortable and stylish wearable with a full color, customizable AMOLED display.
+An app is included that lets you control other Wyze smart home gadgets with a tap of the wrist.
+What's more, you can also summon Alexa for information or ask her to perform tasks, just as you would from an Echo device or other more expensive wearable, like the Fitbit Versa 2.

 Pros: